-- Legal Specialty Requirement: Students must complete a minimum of 60 quarter units in PA courses.
-Students must fulfil a minimum 15 quarter credits of legal specialty courses at Fremont University. - Meet their financial obligations.
+• Legal Specialty Requirement: Students must complete a minimum of 60 quarter units in PA courses.
+Students must fulfil a minimum 15 quarter credits of legal specialty courses at Fremont University.

 Fremont University does not require a cumulative final test or examination for the completion of this program.